ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 ### Examples of correct and incorrect message formatting

-Example of a proper commit message:
+An example of a proper commit message:

 ```
 Feature (package-name-1): Message 1.
 Closes: #123